dustywhite7/Econ8310/SlidesCode/6 - Logit.md

 ### Why Classification?

 To date, we have focused on *regression* algorithms.
-While useful, there are some features of regression tools worth noting:
+While useful, there is a critical feature of regression tools worth noting:

-- Evaluate continuous dependent variables well
-- Struggle on discrete dependent variables
-- Do not understand different "groups" of data, just one sliding scale in $\mathbb{R}$
+- Do not understand different "groups" of data when presented as a dependent variable, just one sliding scale in $\mathbb{R}$

 ---